pascalallen/grpc-go/README.md

 # grpc-go

-grpc-go is a tutorial repository, demonstrating how to create a gRPC server and client in Go.
-The publication for this repository can be found [here](https://pascalallen.medium.com/how-to-build-a-grpc-server-in-go-943f337c4e05).
+grpc-go is a module that is designed to give you a gRPC server and client in Go, right out of the box.
+There is a publication for this repository which can be found [here](https://pascalallen.medium.com/how-to-build-a-grpc-server-in-go-943f337c4e05).

 ## Prerequisites